AvaAvarai/DCVis/README.md

 - Visualize multi-dimensional numerical data (.csv or .txt file) in 2D visualizations using OpenGL for GPU rendering.
 - Plot can be interacted with, panning around, zooming in/out, configuring view options, and exploring data interactively.
 - Data may be highlighted with dual-right click clipping, analyzed, and exported or hidden for further analysis.
+- Classification rules can be built from clipped samples.
+- Axes can be inverted to find improved n-D data patterns.
 - For building visual machine learning models using rules-based classification.
 Combining and chaining rules to produce classifiers for future data.

 ## Visualization Methods